john-courter-lu/guided-resilience-capstone/README.md

 This application will solve the problem that there is a lack of patient management system and a lack of a way to share confidential messages and information between her and her patients before and after the sessions for a newly self-employed therapist Pam and her patients.

 ## OVERVIEW
-[A general overview of the purpose of the application and the features it will have.]
 This application aims to provide a patient management system that ensures efficient treatment record keeping and secures communication between a newly self-employed therapist, Pam, and her patients.
 The project's Minimum Viable Product (MVP) features include user registration and login, patient message history visibility, creating and sending messages between the therapist and patients, directory view of patients, and the ability to edit patient treatment details.
 Additional features as stretch goals include a home page showcasing the therapist's credentials, sorting patient directory, message deletion with a hover button, therapist profile editing, and creating/editing patient session notes.

 ## PROJECT MVP FEATURES